lcouper/CocciGenomics/Scripts/README.md

 bcftools +fixploidy final_filtered_maxmissing.recode.vcf -- -p ploidy.txt > final_diploid.vcf
 ```
 Lastly, run vcftools to estimate Fst along the genome.
-Here, we estimated Fst in 250-SNP tiled windows.
-But, alternatively you could estimate per-site Fst (i.e. by leaving out window specification below).
+Here, we estimated Fst for each SNP along the genome.
+Note: I previously tried estimating Fst in tiled windows, then calculating an empirical p-value using the permuted Fst distribution.
+But the issue was that I had to make the window size really large (>10 kbp) to get any significant hits after FDR correction.
+Given that, it seemed better to estimate per-SNP, and do a threshold-based comparision (i.e. candidate SNPs are those >99.9% CI from the permuted distribution.

 ```
 cd /global/scratch/users/lcouper/SoilCocciSeqs/FinalOutputs